worldflora/wfo-text-content/data/Levy Preserve/README.md

 raw - folder has the data as supplied with WFO ID field added. working - records with content data associated with them. out - seperated into files for the facet/snippet server.
 For snippets there are distribution, habit, habitat, use, and vernacular.
+For facets there is bahamas_native.